 Alexandra Montgomery: Dr. Montgomery specializes in North America during the era of the American Revolution.
 She is particularly interested in imperial ideologies, Native American power, and attempts to manipulate demography in general and migration flows in particular for political purposes throughout the eighteenth century world.
 Her Ph.D. dissertation (University of Pennsylvania 2019) explores eighteenth-century colonization schemes in the far northeastern coast of North America, a region which is today Maine and the Canadian maritime provinces of New Brunswick, Nova Scotia, and Prince Edward Island.

 Her master’s thesis (Dalhousie University 2012) explored New England family migration to Nova Scotia and attempts to transform the colony into a loyal Protestant bulwark in the years before the American Revolution.

-Miriam Liebman: Miriam Liebman is a History Ph.D.
-Candidate in early American history at the Graduate Center, CUNY.
+Miriam Liebman: Miriam Liebman received her PH.D. in early American history from the Graduate Center, CUNY.
 Her dissertation, “A Tale of Two Cities: American Women in London and Paris, 1780-1800,” explores how elite American women acted in diplomatic capacities abroad in the Age of Revolutions.
-Her dissertation research has received support from the Ph.D.
+Her dissertation research received support from the Ph.D.
 Program in History at the Graduate Center, the Early Research Initiative in American Studies, the Omohundro Institute of Early American History and Culture, the National Society of Colonial Dames in the State of New York, the Colonial Dames of America, and the Massachusetts Historical Society.
 Additionally, she teaches courses in American history at Queens College, CUNY.
 Dr. Liebman currently works as Assistant Editor at the Adams Family Papers.